-Type 2 diabetes, sometimes referred to as adult-onset diabetes, begins as pre-diabetes, a condition of chronically elevated blood sugar.
-The condition is progressive, and eventually, diabetes is diagnosed when the body can no longer produce enough insulin to remove sugar from the blood and transform it into usable energy.
+Type 2 diabetes, sometimes referred to as adult-onset diabetes, begins as pre-diabetes, which means you have chronically elevated blood sugar usually caused by your eating plan.
+When you’re pre-diabetic, it will progress to when your body can no longer produce enough insulin to remove sugar from your blood and convert it into usable energy.

-Approximately 84 million Americans are pre-diabetic, and another 30 million have been diagnosed with type 2 diabetes.
-The common illness can quickly lead to other health problems, including kidney failure, loss of vision and heart disease.
+According to the CDC, about 88 million people in the US are pre-diabetic and 34.2 million individuals have type 2 diabetes.
+This common illness quickly leads to other health problems like kidney failure, vision loss, limb amputation, and heart disease.

 Preventing and Curing Type 2 Diabetes

-The treatment for type 2 diabetes entails controlling your blood sugar.
-This can be done through diet and exercise, and/or medications that induce the body to produce more insulin, become more sensitive to insulin, lower blood sugar, slow digestion or help the kidneys filter glucose from the bloodstream.
-Type 2 diabetics may also take insulin to boost the amount of insulin working to clear glucose from the bloodstream.
+Controlling your blood sugar is how you’ll treat your type 2 diabetes.
+You can control your blood sugar with exercise and healthy food choices.
+There are medications that help your body produce more insulin and become more insulin sensitive.
+Medications can lower your blood sugar, slow your digestion, or help your kidneys filter glucose from your bloodstream.
+If you have type 2 diabetes, you can take insulin to boost the amount of insulin working to clear glucose from your bloodstream.

-Recently, scientists have been studying the effects of intermittent fasting (IF) in diabetic patients, as IF has been known to reduce blood sugar, increase insulin sensitivity and boost weight loss, all of which help mitigate diabetes.
+Recently, scientists studied the effects of intermittent fasting (IF) in diabetic patients, as IF reduced their blood sugar, increased insulin sensitivity, and increased their ability to lose weight, which all help mitigate diabetes.

 The Science Behind Intermittent Fasting for Diabetes

-Recent studies on fasting and diabetes include a 2019 Norwegian study conducted in mice which demonstrated that intermittent fasting specifically reduces pancreatic fat.
-The study sheds light on how fat cells in the pancreas trigger an overproduction of insulin, resulting in fatigue and eventually, failure to produce insulin at all.
+A 2019 Norwegian study on mice found intermittent fasting reduces pancreatic fat.
+The study sheds light on how fat cells might trigger the overproduction of insulin from the pancreas, resulting in pancreatic fatigue and, eventually, failure to produce insulin at all.

-A comprehensive review of the literature on intermittent fasting for diabetes was conducted in April of 2019.
+A comprehensive review of intermittent fasting literature for people with diabetes was conducted in April of 2019.
 The study provides guidelines for clinicians whose patients are interested in intermittent fasting as a means of diabetes mitigation.
-We’ve outlined the paper’s pros and cons below.
-Intermittent fasting for diabetics has both benefits and risks.
+So, without further adieu, here are the pros and cons of intermittent fasting for diabetes control.

-Weight loss not only decreases pancreatic fat, as mentioned above, but also reduces fat in the liver.
-Fatty liver disease is frequently co-occurring in patients with diabetes and both conditions exacerbate each other.
+Weight loss decreases pancreatic fat and can reduce fat in your liver.
+Fatty liver disease occurs frequently in patients with diabetes and the conditions exacerbate each other.

-Weight loss is associated with lower hemoglobin A1C rates, and intermittent fasting may improve both body weight and A1C numbers in those with diabetes.
-The A1C is a measure of your blood glucose levels over the last three months, and is commonly used to diagnose either prediabetes or diabetes.
+There’s a link between weight loss and lower hemoglobin A1C levels, and intermittent fasting may improve both body weight and A1C numbers if you’re diabetic.
+The A1C is a measure of your blood glucose levels over the last three months and is commonly used to diagnose prediabetes or diabetes.

-Weight loss is also associated with a lower risk of heart disease.
-The most common cause of death in those with diabetes is heart disease or stroke, as high blood sugar leads to blood vessel damage.
-A recent study showed intermittent fasting improves markers of heart disease risk.
+Weight loss also lowers your risk of heart disease.
+If you’re diabetic, the most common cause of death is heart disease or stroke, partly because your high blood sugar can lead to blood vessel damage.
+A recent study shows intermittent fasting improves the markers of heart disease risk.

-Intermittent fasting improves Insulin sensitivity in part due to a decrease in visceral fat.
-However, even in healthy subjects who maintain their body weight, intermittent fasting improves insulin stimulated glucose disposal.
+Intermittent fasting improves insulin sensitivity in part due to a decrease in visceral fat.
+However, even in healthy subjects who maintain their body weight, intermittent fasting improves insulin sensitivity.

-In 2018, a limited study of just three diabetic patients resulted in all three discontinuing their use of insulin and other medications thanks to intermittent fasting.
-More studies need to be done with larger and more diverse populations.
+In 2018, a limited study of just three diabetic patients resulted in all three discontinuing their insulin and other medications thanks to intermittent fasting.
+While this research is promising, we need more studies on larger and more diverse populations.

-Metabolic switching is a state that arises when the body abstains from food for long enough that it turns from sugar to fat as the primary source of energy.
-This ketogenic state is induced by intermittent fasting, and is an oft-cited benefit for those who fast for weight loss and fat burning.
+Metabolic switching is a phenomenon that occurs when you go without food long enough that your body begins to use your stored fat as fuel instead of sugar.
+Intermittent fasting induces this ketogenic state and is an oft-cited benefit for those who fast for weight loss and fat burning.

-In patients with diabetes, ketosis benefits the liver and pancreas.
-The liver no longer needs to store excess glucose as glycogen, (glucose is depleted after 12 hours or more with no food) and the pancreas can take a break from the overproduction of insulin.
+If you’re pre-diabetic or diabetic, ketosis can benefit both your liver and pancreas.
+Your liver won’t need to store excess glucose as glycogen (glucose is depleted after 12 hours or more with no food) and your pancreas can take a break from the overproduction of insulin.

 Risks of Fasting for Diabetes Control